bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 CPU-driven rendering is where the draw commands that determine how objects are rendered are created on the CPU, and only passed to the GPU to eventually be rendered.
 On the other hand, GPU-driven rendering sees the GPU perform those computations itself; the CPU is only responsible for passing the data to the GPU.

-Bevy used to use CPU-driven rendering, using the CPU to choose which objects needed to be rendered and how they needed to be rendered before passing that information to the GPU.
-However, this process was proving to be inefficient and was eventually changed to be GPU-driven.
-Now instead of relying on the CPU to sequentially calculate each object to render, Bevy leverages GPU parallelism to perform these calculations in batches.
-This helps speed up renders a lot, and reduces potential bottlenecks that might impede performance.
+By default, Bevy uses GPU driven rendering, however the CPU is still available to be used if desired.

 {% end %}

 ## The Rendering Process

-The Render `App` follows a series of steps to carry out the rendering process.
+The Render `SubApp` follows a series of steps to carry out the rendering process.
 Each step has a specific purpose in arranging and converting your games data into rendered frames.
 However, it's also possible to skip certain steps if their function isn't explicitly required.